Definitions and explanations - Custody statistics

 While the majority of persons held under sentence in a correctional centre are sentenced under the Crimes (Sentencing Procedure) Act 1999, offenders whose parole has been revoked by the State Parole Authority, persons sentenced under the Commonwealth Crimes Act 1914, those sentenced under the Mental Health (Forensic Provision) Act 1990, small numbers of persons held under immigration orders awaiting deportation following expiry of their sentence and persons sentenced under legislation in other states or territories are also managed by CSNSW.

-collapse Term : Custody population (1)
+Custody population

 Persons held in custody in a JJNSW juvenile justice centre or a CSNSW gazetted correctional centre, whether remanded or sentenced.
 Custody population figures are counted as at midnight on the last day of the month or quarter as appropriate.
 Persons held in a CSNSW managed police/court cell complex at midnight on the last day of the month but later transferred to a gazetted correctional centre are included in custody population figures for that month.

-collapse Term : Discharge type (1)
+Discharge type

 The type of reason why persons were discharged from custody: